shapely/shapely/docs/manual.rst

   .. note::

-     Since 1.2.16 :func:`shapely.ops.cascaded_union` is superceded by
-     :func:`shapely.ops.unary_union` if GEOS 3.2+ is used.
-The unary union function can operate on different geometry types, not only polygons as is the case for the older cascaded unions.
+     In 1.2.16 :func:`shapely.ops.cascaded_union` was transparently superseded by :func:`shapely.ops.unary_union` if GEOS 3.3+ is used.
+The unary union function can operate on different geometry types, not only polygons as is the case for the older cascaded union.

 Delaunay triangulation
 ----------------------